The Cars In The Fast And The Furious: Tokyo Drift

 Behind the wheels are the huge Rotora brakes and four-piston calipers.
 A’PEXi N1 coilovers were installed to eliminate the arch gap.

 Despite completely revamping the car, VeilSide didn’t stop there with the modifications.
-Under the hood is the original Rotary engine, but with an upgraded HKS T04Z turbocharger strapped to it, cooled by an HKS intercooler, with the gases fired out of a VeilSide titanium exhaust.
-Tasty.
+Under the hood is the original Rotary engine, but with an upgraded HKS T04Z turbocharger strapped to it.

 The interior also had many changes, including a high-spec Alpine audio setup and VeilSide D1 race seats.
 It’s also got an 8-inch dash screen in case you want to watch the car in the movies while sitting in the car… I guess?

-Strapped for cash but you still want to brap the limiter in an RX-7?
-Then pick one of our awesome drift games and take your own FD3S out for a spin!
+If you could only dream of owning a Veilside RX-7, but you still want to brap the rotary limiter, pick one of our awesome free drift games and take your own FD3S out for a spin!

 1967 Ford Mustang Fastback